wslongchen/webwx-api/Readme.md

 ```bash
     webwx test
 ```
-+ More methods, contents, and method names can be viewed in wechatapi.js.
++ More methods, contents, and method names can be viewed in wechatapi.js and wxapi.js.

 # Updates

 - Get information about contacts (public numbers, group chats)
 - Receive messages in real time (able to identify group @ messages)
-- Send text messages
+- Send text messages (to solve text encoding problems)
+- Add group chat, and pull people into the group

-【1.0.2】 --17/06/26
+【1.0.2】 --17/06/28

 # Support